 This year’s Philadelphia Aspen Challenge winners, Bartram High School, introduced “Give Us Our Crowns,” that highlighted the school to prison pipeline in Southwest Philly.
 Their project, which involved 1,000 origami cranes, captivated their neighborhood last spring—and the Drexel audience on Friday.
 (Rate their idea here.)

 NYU Professor Eric Klinenberg, author of Palaces for the People, Palaces for the People: How Social Infrastructure Can Help Fight Inequality, made the case for better public spaces in the city, like libraries and parks, as a way to create stronger and healthier communities.
-And he highlighted a Philly program as an example: A joint project of Penn researchers and the Philadelphia Horticulture Society to green up empty lots in North Philly led to reduced crime and mental health issues.
+And he highlighted a Philly program as an example: A joint project of Penn researchers and the Pennsylvania Horticulture Society to green up empty lots in North Philly led to reduced crime and mental health issues.
 (Rate his idea here.)

 Equitable development advocate Cat Goughnour, from Portland—America’s most gentrified city—argued for a new approach to building neighborhoods that considers first the needs of existing residents.
 It is, Goughnour said, the best way to preserve communities, for the good health of everyone in them.
 (Rate her idea here.)